Along the same lines as the old

 Ramset powder actuated guns are a must for attaching your framing to the concrete in the basement.
 This is the only one I have ever had or used.
 I never had any misfires or trouble of any kind with it.
 This model has a palm hold on the end to hold it down and a trigger to fire.
 A simpler model you have to hit with a hammer to fire is available for about half the price if you want to save some dollars.
 I will say though having two hands on it to steady it and not having to swing a hammer at it made me feel more comfortable.
 The special nails and the 22 shells are usually sold in the store right by it.
 ITW Brands 40066 .22 Caliber Trigger Shot Tool

 Okay, maybe I wouldn’t call this a tool, but something like this crate is great for holding miscellaneous boxes and screws or small tools.
 I like this better than a bucket because you can see through the sides on this to see whats at the bottom without having to empty the whole thing.

 This last tool would be very specific to to your build if you are using Zip system siding or not.
 I am including it in my framing section because it was integral to the walls going up quickly and the house getting dried in.
 I attached and taped the seams of the siding while each wall was still laying down.
 It made the walls a little bit heavier and you may not want to do this if it is windy, but for us it was awesome to stand up a wall and have it be done except for the final siding.
 It seems the best place to get it presently is through Home Depot and they may have to order it for about $99.
 This all in one tool dispences and then has a textured roller to fix the tape to the board.

-Next time we will get started in the basement putting up some walls.
+Next time we will get our framing lumber delivered and insulate the basement walls.